 What Is Earnest Money?

-Is Earnest Money Required?
+Are Earnest Money Deposits Required?

-Yes, you can purchase a home without earnest money — but your deal may be at a greater risk of falling through.
 If you find yourself asking, “What if I don’t have earnest money?” you have options.
 For example, in your offer, you can request a waiver of earnest money.
 Have your real estate agent write up the waiver contract and submit it through normal channels.
 Although it’s less likely the seller will agree, they may opt for a waiver of earnest money offer when market conditions aren’t in their favor.

 How Much Earnest Money Should I Put Down on a House?